Let's face it, everything about Texas is BIG! The sheer size of this state can make it overwhelming to pick out the hotspots to visit.

 Just a short walk from The Alamo is the San Antonio River Walk, an urban waterway featuring a paved walkway running along the riverside.
 Navigate from side to side on the walking bridges or cruise on the river taxies for a totally different perspective.
 The River Walk offers an array of shops, restaurants, and entertainment paired with great scenery for a spectacular sight.

 With your itinerary in hand, you can now embark on your Texas road trip.
-Visit all of these wonderful attractions or pick out your favorites for the ultimate Texas road trip!
+Visit all of these wonderful attractions or pick out your favorites to create your ultimate Texas road trip experience!

 Love this road trip?
 Share it with your friends on social media and start planning a group vacation.